rcbao/robot-with-memory/README.md

 ## Main Components
 - **Franka Emika Panda robot**:  A popular arm-only robot.
 We customized it with a front-facing camera, so it can see its surroundings.
 - **Vision-Language Model (VLM)**: Processes camera images and "talks" to user in natural language.
-We used OpenAI GPT-4o.
+We used GPT-4o.
 - **Motion Planner**:  Helped implement precise robotic arm control.
 Based on Screw theory & RRT
 - **Memory Store**:  A lightweight JSON-based database for storing object location
 - **Simulated Environment**:  Two small shelves stocked with everyday objects (e.g., apple, Rubik’s Cube, etc.)

 ## How It Works
-- The robot remembers and retrieves objects through a combination of VLM parsing, motion planning, and stored memory.
+- The robot remembers and fetchs objects through a combination of VLM parsing, motion planning, and stored memory.
-- It interprets natural language commands and tries to match inputs like *"get the garbage can"* to objects it has seen.
+- It parses natural language commands and tries to match inputs like *"get the banana"* to objects it has seen.
-- If an object is missing from memory, it would *actively scans the environment* to locate it.
+- If an object is missing from memory, it would actively scan the environment to locate it.
 - The robot/VLM alsos handle general questions like *“What have you fetched so far?”*, which makes the user experience more interactive.